charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - you can also add functions to the object:
 	- first declare the function like above but add a function after and have the function called sayName() print the `name` .
-	- and you can access that function `alert(Player.sayName())` // prints out value for key `name` example of applyig this syntax to print out a books information:
+	- and you can access that function `alert(Player.sayName())` // prints out value for key `name` example of applying this syntax to print out a books information:
 ```javascript
 function Book (title, author, pages, read){
     this.title = title;